ceph/ceph/doc/rados/operations/crush-map.rst

 CRUSH maps contain a list of :abbr:`OSDs (Object Storage Devices)`, a list of 'buckets' for aggregating the devices into physical locations, and a list of rules that tell CRUSH how it should replicate data in a Ceph cluster's pools.
-By reﬂecting the underlying physical organization of the installation, CRUSH can model—and thereby address—potential sources of correlated device failures.
+By reflecting the underlying physical organization of the installation, CRUSH can model—and thereby address—potential sources of correlated device failures.
 Typical sources include physical proximity, a shared power source, and a shared network.
 By encoding this information into the cluster map, CRUSH placement